Tylerjet/audio-devices/README.md

 # audio-devices

-get and set the current audio device on windows.
+get and set the current audio device on windows, as well change volume and set mute/unmute state.

 ## Example Usage
 Set the current device to "Speakers"